casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 **Summary of Results**

-## Project Goals
+## Project Goals & Context

 ### Application Goals

+The application context of the music project is in the realm of generating melodies for real time music improvisations in a cinematic style, such as film and game music.
 The Goal is to design a music generator that is capable of generating melodies that are both musically expressive and have a certain coherency.
-The model will generate a monophonic melody line.
+The model will generate a one voice, aka. monophonic, melody line.

 ### Research Goals / Question